farisachugthai/utilities/README.rst

     git clone https://github.com/farisachugthai/utilities
     cd utilities

     python3 setup.py bdist_wheel && python3 -m pip install -U -e .

-* After which point, the only necessary step will be ensuring that the scripts in ./sh/ are in ``$PATH``.
+* After which point, the only necessary step will be ensuring that the scripts in sh/ are in ``$PATH``.

 .. code-block:: sh

-    # The script at ./pyutil/dlink.py is useful for creating symlinks for every
+    # The script at pyutil/dlink.py is useful for creating symlinks for every
     # file in a directory.
 If the directory ~/bin is in your path...

-    # Check which directories are in the $PATH env var
+    # Check which directories are in the ``$PATH`` env var
     echo $PATH

-    # Then link the scripts in ./sh to a directory in your path!
+    # Then link the scripts in sh/ to a directory in your path!
     python3 pyutil/dlink.py "$PWD/sh" ~/bin

 For anyone using Windows 10, the Powershell installation will be slightly